sofialarrain/vambe-backend/docs/DATABASE.md

   },
 });

-// Luego calcular closed por industria for (const group of clients) {
+// Post-process to compute closed deals per industry for (const group of clients) {
   const closed = await prisma.client.count({
     where: {